Last updated on March 2nd, 2022

 Voice search is probably one of the most underappreciated concept when it comes to mobile search.
 But this underrated idea actually has potential – just imagine how easier it would be if you wouldn’t have to type and that all you need to do is to say something and your phone can search it for you.

 This is not entirely a new idea as mobile voice search has been around for a while.
-However, a lot of improvement is needed so that doing mobile voice search would yield to more accurate and more relevant results.
+However, a lot of improvement is needed so that doing mobile voice search or improve Alexa Rank that would yield to more accurate and more relevant results.

 Considering that semantics is receiving a lot of attention from Google, we can expect that accuracy of voice search will also be given much consideration.
 Sooner or later, your phone will be able to more accurately interpret your voice search and look for relevant answers.

-True enough, we can expect a lot of developments on SEO for this coming 2017, with a majority of such developments and seo hacks being related to mobile.
+True enough, we can expect a lot of developments on SEO for 2022, with a majority of such developments and SEO hacks being related to mobile.
 From new ranking factors, to new algorithms, to new initiatives, Google sure has a lot in store for mobile next year!